 Sirloin tip roasts are super delicious and go well with so many sides.
 Here are a few ideas that will help you enjoy this delightful roast to the fullest:

-- Vegetables: You can either cook the vegetables alongside the roast or roast them separately; either way, vegetables not just add color but also elevates the flavors and bring texture to the plate.
+- Vegetables: You can either cook the vegetables alongside the roast or roast them separately; either way, vegetables not only add color but also elevate the flavors and bring texture to the plate.

 - Rice: You can serve roast alongside garlic rice, cauliflower rice, or brown rice.